 Many Muslims like Aadab are arriving in Europe.
 They are leaving broken cultures and asking, Why are things this way?
 Why are Muslims killing Muslims?
 Why are the Christians helping us, not the Saudis, the Qataris?
 How do they have peace and hope?
 Why don’t we have those things too?

-A GEM missionary serving in Greece alongside Parisa’s minisstry quoted 2 Corinthians when responding to the question, “Why are women like Aadab accepting Christ”
+A GEM worker serving in Greece alongside Parisa’s ministry quoted 2 Corinthians when responding to the question, “Why are women like Aadab accepting Christ”

 “Men will praise God because of your obedience that accompanies your confession.”

 Obedience which accompanies confession.
 Will we as believers be obedient to the call of Scripture, to the call of the One who adopted us and gave us hope?
 It is GEM’s belief that all the nations of the world can be reached through ministering to Europe.
 Now more than ever, all nations are represented.
 As migrants and refugees flood the major cities, let us be found in obedience – caring for, loving, and confessing the Hope of Christ to our neighbours.